juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 *With this application, customers will now be able to:*

 - View the Bakes n' Shakes menu options (including each item's photo, price, and description)

+- Search for a specific item in the search bar

 - Add any item to their cart